HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 the light purple nuclei
 are visibly touching, so it is not surprising that they have been considered as a single `connected component` and thus labelled as a single nucleus.
 What about the fourth apparently separate nucleus?
-We should remind ourselves that this a 3 dimensional image.
+It is important to remember that this is a three-dimensional image and so pixels will be considered as "connected" if they are adjacent to another segmented pixel in any of the three dimensions (and not just in the two-dimensional slice that you are looking at).

 You may remember from our [first lesson](imaging-software.md#d3d) that we can change to 3D view mode by pressing the ![](